MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 > This function can throw errors.
 >
 > Throws if `itemType` is invalid, or if `amount` is outside the range of 1-255.

+::: moniker range="=minecraft-bedrock-experimental"
+### **clearDynamicProperties**
+`
+clearDynamicProperties(): void
+`

+Clears all dynamic properties that have been set on this item stack.

+> [!CAUTION]
+> This function is still in pre-release.
+Its signature may change or it may be removed in future releases.
+::: moniker-end

 ### **clone**
 `